 The conditional probation partnership assists students whose cumulative GPA would be placed on program suspension.
 This involves a contractual arrangement with the student that incorporates mentoring/counseling elements.
 A department chair designates students for this program by making a recommendation to the Academic Standards Committee based on the department's judgment they could reasonably be expected to achieve academic success with guided assistance and realistic academic goals.
-A contract is then forwarded to the student with a letter from the VPAWE explaining that the student is being given the opportunity to continue in the program if they agree to the contract conditions.

-The student must sign the contract and return it to the Office of Academics and Workforce Education by a predetermined date.
+A contract is then forwarded to the student with a letter from the VPAA explaining that the student is being given the opportunity to continue in the program if they agree to the contract conditions.
+The student must sign and return it to the Academic Affairs office by a predetermined date.
 If the student chooses not to sign the contract, status will be determined by the guidelines for suspension.
 A student who accepts the contract but fails to abide by its provisions will be returned to suspension immediately and not be eligible to apply for readmission until the end of the subsequent semester.